|DONATE | CONTACT|

 Thank you for your interest in our FREE Volunteer Naturalist Training.
-Our training is a great way to learn hands-on activities that teach children about nature as well as the science of flora, fauna, and natural history of the area.
-Once completed, you will join countless alumni who are fully qualified to lead nature-based, science field trips for children.
+Our training is a great way to learn hands-on activities that teach kids about nature as well as the science of flora, fauna, and natural history of the area.
+Once completed, you will join countless alumni who are fully qualified to lead nature-based, science field trips for kids.

-After your training, we ask that you lead 3-4 nature walks for small groups of elementary students during the season of your training.
-These nature walks are designed for the 2,500 K-5 school children and their teachers who participate in the Children Discovering Nature (CDN) program each year.
+After your training, we ask that you lead 3-5 nature walks for small groups of elementary and middle school students during the season of your training.
+These nature walks are designed for the 3,000 K-8 school students and their teachers who participate in the Children Discovering Nature (CDN) or Exploring Science in Nature (ESN) programs each year.

 REGISTRATION AND PROGRAM INFO

 Here is what some of our recent volunteers say!